IonicaBizau/git-up/README.md

 If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [`front-end-styleguide-cli`](https://front-end-style.guide) (by Fynn Becker)—Provides access to the global CLI interface for the Front End Styleguide
  - [`front-end-styleguide-init`](https://front-end-style.guide) (by Fynn Becker)—Templates to create the basic file structure needed for the Front End Styleguide
  - [`git-url-parse`](https://github.com/IonicaBizau/git-url-parse)—A high level git url parser for common git providers.
  - [`ship-release`](https://github.com/IonicaBizau/ship-release#readme)—Publish new versions on GitHub and npm with ease.